NIVANorge/teotil2/pages/04_local_inputs.md

 To develop a robust implementation of TEOTIL Metals, it is necessary to estimate inputs of metals to each regine catchment.
 Obvious ways of doing this are either (i) deriving statistical relationships linking geological and atmospheric datasets to water chemistry, or (ii) using the water chemistry datasets directly to infer catchment concentrations.
 However, for either approach, deriving meaningful quantitative relationships is difficult when a significant proportion of the data are censored (and this is especially true when more than 50% of the data are censored, because even simple descriptive statistics — like the median — become difficult to estimate). *Table 2* makes it clear that, from the national survey data available, only the 2019 survey will be useful in the context of developing TEOTIL Metals.

 The best available datasets describing metal concentrations through time are those collected as part of [Elveovervåkingsprogrammet](https://www.miljodirektoratet.no/om-oss/roller/miljoovervaking/overvakingsprogrammer/basisovervaking/elveovervakningsprogrammet/).
-Since 1990, 155 major Norwegian rivers have been monitored within this programme, and since 2017 a subset of 20 of these has been sampled and analysed four times per year for heavy metals.
+Since 1990, 155 major Norwegian rivers have been monitored within this programme, and since 2017 a subset of 20 has been sampled and analysed four times per year for heavy metals.

 Raw point datasets from the 2019 1000 Lakes survey were [interpolated using the same procedure](https://nbviewer.jupyter.org/github/NIVANorge/teotil2/blob/main/notebooks/dev03_teotil2_metals_1k_lakes_2019.ipynb#3.-Read-1000-lakes-data-for-2019) as for mosses and geochemistry.
 The interpolated grids for each metal are shown in *Fig. 4*.